CLappin/test/workspace.examples/readme.md

     4. Select the script and select "Open"
     5. In the arguments text box "AHB"
     6. Select the "Run" icon
-    7. Once complete, a script report will generated.
+    7. Once complete, a script report will be generated.

 ## <a name="Script arguments"></a> Script Arguments